zxshock/Moscow128_exp/README.md

 Currently being recreated in Eagle

 Changes:
-Removed the Centronics port due to the computer already having one on the standard port #FB
+Removed: Centronics port already exists on port #FB
-4MHz clock for the AY is wrong, will be 1.75MHz
+Fixed: 4MHz clock for the AY is wrong, will be 1.75MHz (to be taken from D3-3)
---> to be taken from D3-3 on the moscow-128 board and added to the expansion bus connector (pin undecided)
-Add labels for western 74LSxx logic chips
-Add footprint for 40pin AY-3-8910
+Added: footprint for 40pin AY-3-8910
-Add "VG93 saver" circuit + generate 12V onboard
-Mix beeper output with AY (taken from D10-5)
+Added: Mix beeper output with AY (taken from D10-5)

-Ideas:
-~Jumpers for ABC and ACB Stereo modes?~
+Added: "VG93 saver" circuit + generate 12V onboard (as in Scorpion)
-Kempston Joystick interface on port #31 maybe?
+Added: Kempston Joystick on port #31
-Make the PCB have 5 corners ... since the Moscow-128 is the first computer that implemented the Pentagon 128 timing.
+Added: labels for western 74LSxx logic chips

 Notes:
 Added "shock_own.lbr"